darrylljk/Business-Insights-Hub/README.md

 - connected tables using star schema, dimension tables connected to fact tables in a one-to-many relationship
 - build entity-relationship diagram
 - ![image](https://github.com/user-attachments/assets/1d7a383e-4c18-41ee-97b5-6613b4228cbe)

+## Analytics and Insights
+### Observations
+- both sales and profit have shown a consistent upward trend from 2019 to 2020
+- key markets: US and Australia accounts for most sales and profits
+- bikes are the primary revenue driver, contributing significantly to overall financial performance
+- most units sold are accessories
+- average order value = $720, with a positive profit margin (indicating healthy financial situation)
+- profit represents approx. 2/5 of total sales, reflecting strong profitability

+### Customer

+## Future Work / Other Ideas & Improvements
+- customer life time value analysis
+- churn prediction
+- anomaly detection (unusual sales spikes / dipss)
+- product recommendation system
+- demographic segmentation
+- what-if scenario planning
+- data quality monitoring

+## Opportunities for Collaboration
+Like what you see?
+Let's connect!
+Feel free to message me on [LinkedIn](https://www.linkedin.com/in/darryl-lee-jk/) 😊